 Specific regulations and requirements have been issued by the Office for Human Research Protection OHRP in the United States Public Health Service regarding the responsibilities of individuals and institutions for compliance with the ethical conduct of research.
 As recipients of federal funding, MUSC has responsibility to ensure that individuals performing or overseeing research on human subjects are educated on the ethical conduct of research.

 All individuals involved in human research must complete the initial 17 basic modules focused on biomedical or behavioral/social research when commencing such research.
-Beginning in Fall of 2008, all individuals involved in human research must complete the MIAMI CITI COURSE REFRESHER MODULE 101 every three years providing a mechanism of continuing education.
+In addition to completing one of these two modules, all individuals involved in human research must complete the Good Clinical Practice and ICH module.
+As a mechanism for providing continuing education, all individuals involved in human research must complete the MIAMI CITI COURSE REFRESHER MODULE 101 and the GCP ICH Refresher every three years.
 Individuals with a Ralph H. Johnson VAMC appointment are required to complete similar continuing education modules at the CITI site every two years and this will satisfy the MUSC requirement for Continuing Education in Human Research Protection.